-The Kijaro Dual Lock Folding Chair is hands-down one of the most favorite models that we tested.
+The Kijaro Dual Lock Folding Chair is hands-down one of our favorite models that we tested.
 A steal at $35, it's also lightweight, comfortable, attractive, has good ventilation, AND is super stable!
 Whew, no wonder it was a favorite!
 Another great feature about this chair is its versatility.
 It is ideal for camping, tailgating, hanging out on the beach, and more.

 Easy to use and universally comfortable, the Kijaro swept up the Best Buy award and narrowly missed the Editors' Choice Award as well.

 In addition to excellent support, the Kijaro also has a ventilated back mesh panel.
 This feature made long lounge sessions in the sun comfortable and breezy, which helps prevent your shirt from getting soaked with sweat.
-However, compared to the luxurious seat of the Eureka, the Kijaro's mesh panel is basic.
-The Eureka's seat has multiple layers of mesh, which increases the fabric's durability, and the mesh makes up both the back and the seat of the chair.

 The Kijaro's cup holders can fit a 12 oz soda can.
 Here a tester relaxes at camp after a day of rock climbing.